What is Tinea Versicolor?

 Unlike many other skin conditions and infections, the progression of Tinea Versicolor can be swift and silent.
 For millions of individuals throughout the world, what begins as a slight discoloration along their shoulders or torso soon progresses into widespread patches of lighter or darker skin.

 Although there are no serious complications associated with this fungal infection, if left untreated, the physical symptoms can become more prominent.
 Much like any fungal infection, the onset and proliferation of Tinea Versicolor are based upon a myriad of internal and environmental factors.
 Although some of these elements may be avoided, millions of individuals are predisposed to this common skin yeast infection simply based upon their geographical location.

 Tinea Versicolor – A Brief Exploration

 Before delving into the causes of Tinea Versicolor, it's imperative to hold a basic understanding as to what this fungal infection actually is.
 Resting along the surface of your skin is a delicate balance of flora.
 While skin flora is found in all individuals, its presence is typically quiet and hidden.
 However, due to a variety of internal and external factors, the proliferation of the dimorphic fungus Malassezia furfur becomes too great for the body to naturally contain.
 Although this harmless skin flora component does not yield dangerous outcomes, its progression can lead to patches of rough skin, which often lead to hypo-pigmentation or the lightening of the skin.

 Although there are no serious complications from this common skin infection, if left untreated its ability to grow is astonishing.
 Confirmation of this condition is quite easy by physicians or dermatologists.
 Diagnosis is typically accomplished by reviewing its clinical appearance or gathering skin samples and reviewing them under a microscope.
-While there are several skin conditions which appear similar to the physical manifestations of Tinea Versicolor, upon closer inspection a physician can make an accurate diagnosis.
+While there are several skin conditions that appear similar to the physical manifestations of Tinea Versicolor, upon closer inspection a physician can make an accurate diagnosis.